Reece-Ausmus/File-Compression/README.md

 This command decompresses the "input.bin" file and generates a text decompressed file named "input_decompressed.txt".

-## Huffman Tree Storage
+## Huffman Code Storage

-The Huffman Tree is stored at the beginning of the binary compressed file during compression using the `pickle` module.
-The compressed file format includes the Huffman Tree, a separator byte (`0x00`), 4 bytes containing the length of the encoded text, and the encoded text itself.
+The Huffman Codes are stored at the beginning of the binary compressed file during compression using the `pickle` module.
+The compressed file format includes the Huffman Codes as a dictionary, a separator byte (`0x00`), 4 bytes containing the length of the encoded text, and the encoded text itself.